Authors: L Ibrahim, C Akbulut, R Elasmar, C Rastogi, M Kahng, MR Morris, KR McKee, V Rieser, M Shanahan, L Weidinger

 Institution: University of Queensland

-Research Area: AI Ethics, Human-Computer Interaction (HCI), Research Practice Transparency
+Research Area: AI Ethics, Human-Computer Interaction, Research Practice Transparency

 The paper identifies ethical and transparency gaps in AI research involving human participants and proposes guidelines to address these issues, drawing from adjacent fields like psychology and human-computer interaction while recognizing unique challenges in AI contexts.